How to Enable or Disable Hibernation in Windows To Go Workspaces?

 Step 5.
 In the "Allow hibernate (S4) when starting from a Windows To Go workspace" dialog box, check the "Enable"/"Disable" checkbox to activate/deactivate hibernation support.
 Then click "OK" or "Apply" button to confirm the setting.

-gpedit enable or disable hibernate
+enable or disable hibernate in Group Policy

 Following to the above steps, you can easily enable or disable hibernation in Windows To Go (WTG) workspaces.